totalspectrum/tinyscript/README.md

 On the propeller, the interpreter code needs about 3K of memory in CMM mode or 5K in LMM.
 On the x86-64 the interpreter code is 6K.
-The size of the workspace you give to the interpreter is up to you, although in practice it would be not very useful to use less than 2K or RAM.
+The size of the workspace you give to the interpreter is up to you, although in practice it would be not very useful to use less than 2K of RAM.
 The processor stack is used as well, so it will need some space.

 tinyscript is copyright 2016 Total Spectrum Software Inc. and released